AidanRosen/HexPass-Portfolio-Vector/src/README.md

 Individual block of code: Calculator2-MVC--Alex-Atharva/mvc-idea/src/view_control/CalculatorTextUI.java
 Self-grade: 4/5 because I could have probably communicated better this week and checked slack on a regular basis; I would only check after long periods of time, which made communication slightly harder for my teammates.
 I will make sure to improve on this for next week.

-Instructions for graphing calculator operation:
-Click on the option in the main menu for the type of equation that you would like to graph.
-Cubic graph can only graph up to cubic functions in the form ax^3 + bx^2 + cx + d and solves for x-intercept, y-intercept and vertex if possible.
-Smoothness refers to the horizontal distance between each coordinate that is shown in the graph.
-Smaller values mean a more connected line.